saimkemaloglu/MapReduce-movie-imdb/README.md

-hadoop-student-homework
+hadoop- MapReduce
 =======================

-starting project for students to do homework
+starting project for adding your own mapreduce files and start playing around.